tpascarella/sr50/docs/investing/financial-capital.md

 # Financial Capital

+"You gotta spend money to make money." - Unknown

 *Capital*, the term, is defined as the portion of financial resources you are able to invest.
 Different asset classes have different capital requirements to get started.

-## Effort/Capital/Return for Different Asset Classes

-**Entrepreneurship:**
->High Effort - Variable Capital Requirement - *Potentially* High Return

-**Franchises:**
->High Effort - High Capital Requirement - Medium/High Return

-**Cryptocurrencies:**
->No Effort - Low/Medium Capital Requirement - Medium/High Return)

-**Real Estate:**
->Medium/Low Effort - Variable Capital Requirement - Medium/High Return

-**Stocks & Bonds:**
->Zero Effort - High Capital Requirement - Low Return

-**Human Capital:**
->High Effort - Low Capital Requirement - High Return

-**Gold:**
->No Effort - High Capital Requirements - Low Return

-**Guns:**
->No Effort - High Capital Requirements - Low/No Return

-## Pinch Pennies When You Have None
+## Pinch Your Pennies When You Have No Capital

 If you have no capital to invest, the only way to *get* capital to invest, is to *save* your pennies when you have none.

-## Predict 1 Year of Cash Flows
+## Predict The Next 1 Year of Cash Flows

 If you have a *salary* and are reasonably confidend in your paycheck size and frequency, figure out how much you will get paid for the next year.